MicroStrategy/rest-api-docs/docs/common-workflows/analytics/filter-data/filter-data.md

 We have provided a [workflow sample](filter-dossier-instances/apply-filters-to-a-dossier.md) that illustrates how to create an instance of a dashboard with an existing filter applied, and then re-execute the same dashboard instance with updated selections for the same filter.

-For detailed information about filtering data in dashboards, see the [MicroStrategy product help](https://www2.microstrategy.com/producthelp/Current/MSTRWeb/WebHelp/Lang_1033/Content/filter_data.htm).
+For detailed information about filtering data in dashboards, see the [Strategy product help](https://www2.microstrategy.com/producthelp/Current/MSTRWeb/WebHelp/Lang_1033/Content/filter_data.htm).

 ### Retrieve filters applied in dashboard chapters